mengdanzhu/mengdanzhu/README.md

 🌱 Previously, I finished my master's degree at Dartmouth College and my undergraduate at Fudan University.

-🔭 I’m currently working on the interpretability of generative models (LLM, diffusion models).
+🔭 I’m currently working on the interpretability of generative models (LLM, VLM, diffusion models).